-- 1.28 Allied to effective monitoring is the need for Network Rail to have effective contingency arrangements in the event of adverse and extreme weather, when assets, particularly earthworks, are vulnerable to rapid, catastrophic failure.
-We challenged Network Rail to show that it has learned lessons and optimised these arrangements. - 1.29 It explained that it had reviewed and rationalised various instructions in this area and brought them together into one company standard.
+- 1.36 Allied to effective monitoring is the need for Network Rail to have effective contingency arrangements in the event of adverse and extreme weather, when assets, particularly earthworks, are vulnerable to rapid, catastrophic failure.
+We challenged Network Rail to show that it has learned lessons and optimised these arrangements. - 1.37 It explained that it had reviewed and rationalised various instructions in this area and brought them together into one company standard.
 It has a clear framework for invoking operational controls in adverse weather.
 It recognises that its ability to predict such events when they are highly localised is limited but part of its proposed research and development funding is to explore enhanced capabilities in this area and to investigate increased asset resilience by intervening on specific components.
-Failure of assets is presently inevitable, and the contingency funding in the Group Portfolio Fund10 exists to cover the consequences of such eventualities.
-Network Rail must, throughout CP6, monitor, review and revise its contingency arrangements in
+Failure of assets is presently inevitable, and the contingency funding in the Group Portfolio Fund12 exists to cover the consequences of such eventualities.
+Even when Network Rail included additional renewal volumes in response to our draft determination advice, it retained £188 million for anticipated activity in response to assets failing in extreme weather.
+Network Rail must, throughout CP6, monitor, review and revise its contingency arrangements in the event of adverse and extreme weather to optimise their effectiveness in controlling risk.